Collect all three Green properties in McDonalds Monopoly UK and you can win yourself an electric Mini car. Sweet.

 How many Bond Street stickers are there in McDonalds Monopoly?

-In McDonalds Monopoly in 2022 there were 20 Bond Street stickers attached to food and drinks items.
-There was also an extra ‘Property Peel’ sticker that you could win via the app as part of the Double Peel game.
-That makes a total of 21 stickers, so there were 21 electric cars to be won.
+There is also an extra ‘Property Peel’ sticker that you can win via the app as part of the Power Peel game.
+That makes a total of 21 stickers, so there are 21 electric cars to be won.

 How rare is Bond Street in McDonalds Monopoly?

-Bond Street is the second rarest McDonalds Monopoly piece, after Mayfair.
-There were only 21 Bond Street prizes, while you had 5 chances to find Mayfair.
 The brown Monopoly pieces are much easier to find, with over 2 million of each, but the prize is much smaller – it’s just an Extra Value meal.

 What happens if you get Bond Street in McDonalds Monopoly?

 If you have Bond Street in Monopoly, it’s definitely worth putting some considerable effort into getting Oxford Street and Regent Street to complete the set.
-The other two stickers are very common so you shouldn’t find it all that hard.
+The other two stickers are very common, so you shouldn’t find it all that hard.

 The cheapest way to complete the set is to hang around McDonalds picking up people’s old tokens.
 But the easiest way is simply to buy more food.